Chris3606/SadConsole_RogueLike_Info/03_integration_library_overview.md

 This makes the most sense for general use, as it avoids pointlessly replicating structures for maps and such.
 However, game framework by definition is less generic than the rest of the library, and although it fits many use cases, there are times where it may not fit a particular use case.
 Some notable limitations of game framework include (but are not necessarily limited to):

-- No out-of-box multi-level map support
+- No out-of-box multi-z-level open-world map support
 - No infinite map/chunkloading support
+- No out-of-box support for objects taking up multiple squares

-There may be cases, therefore, when it is not desireable to use the integration library.
+Although these limitations can be worked around in some cases, there can be cases when it is not desireable to use the integration library.
 In these cases, you may not be able to use the integration library as-is.
 However, it is open-source, meaning that in these cases you can still fork and modify it for your needs, or just use its architecture as a model/reference point for building your own from scratch.
 Given that some elements of integration are non-trivial to write properly, this can still be of significant value.

 ## Rendering Strategy
 Recall from the [SadConsole overview](02_sadconsole_overview.md#Differences-between-surfaces-and-entities) that there are some important distinctions between SadConsole entities, and a cell surface being rendered via a screen surface.
 Notably, as a result of those distinctions, it would be too performance intensive to have every piece of terrain on a map be visually represented by a SadConsole `Entity`.